 But choose your sources carefully.
 The real experts are the ones who have put in the time, made the mistakes, and ultimately succeeded.
 They know how to learn homesteading and farming skills, because they have already done it themselves.
 They are the ones to emulate.

 In the end, however, there is no substitute for actually getting your hands dirty.
 What you read and watch will take on new meaning as you immerse yourself in the process.

-However, there are ways you can gain experience while minimizing the risk.
+But there are ways you can gain experience while minimizing the risk.
 If you have a relative already involved in farming and country living, ask if he or she would be willing to mentor you; even if you have a completely different philosophical approach, you can still learn much in the way of practical skills if you are willing.
 A quality apprenticeship program is another option.
-Also, if you purchase livestock, the seller might be willing to consult with you if you are respectful of his time (that includes paying for the consultation, where applicable).
+Also, if you purchase livestock, the seller might be willing to consult with you if you are respectful of his time (that includes offering to pay for the consultation).

 Barring these mentoring options, you may be able to find a workshop or similar event that will teach you skills you want to learn.
 Sustainable agriculture organizations host many such events, but don’t discount what you can learn from your extension service, either—these folks usually have a pretty good handle on local conditions that have to be accounted for.

-If you want to learn homesteading, the most important thing you can do is to be willing and eager to learn.
+If you want to learn homesteading skills, the most important thing you can do is to be willing and eager to learn.

 Approach the world of country living with your eyes and ears wide open.
 Even if you don’t live on a farm, you can start learning right now.
 Pay attention to nature’s cycle, how one season transitions into the next.
 When a friend or relative drops a hint on gardening, listen closely.
 Take notes on every relevant article you happen to encounter.